notfartdev/zoidcash/MOONWARE_OS_CONCEPT.md

 **Code**: `ID_OBFUS_003`
 **Status**: SECURED

-Removes the concept of fixed identity from Moonware OS.
+Removes the concept of fixed identity from Zoidcash.
 Every action uses new identifiers that cannot be linked to past activity.
 Even if someone knows one wallet address, they cannot trace what else you've done.

 **How It Works:**
 - **One-Time Addresses**: Each transaction creates a new address only sender and receiver can recognize